 Tom Dougherty is a core faculty member of UNC’s Philosophy, Politics and Economics Program.
-He completed his B.A., in PPE, at Oxford (2004) and his PhD, in Philosophy, at MIT (2010).
-Before coming to UNC, he was a post-doctoral scholar at Stanford (2010-2012), a lecturer at the University of Sydney (2012-2014), a University Lecturer in the Philosophy Faculty at the University of Cambridge and a Fellow of Trinity Hall (2014-2019) and a Faculty Fellow at the Murphy Institute of the University of Tulane (2018-2019).
+They completed their B.A., in PPE, at Oxford (2004) and their PhD, in Philosophy, at MIT (2010).
+Before coming to UNC, they were a post-doctoral scholar at Stanford (2010-2012), a lecturer at the University of Sydney (2012-2014), a University Lecturer in the Philosophy Faculty at the University of Cambridge and a Fellow of Trinity Hall (2014-2019) and a Faculty Fellow at the Murphy Institute of the University of Tulane (2018-2019).

 Dougherty is writing books on the ethics of consent and on the rational (in)significance of the fact that we act from a temporal perspective.
-Among other topics, he has also researched the debate over consequentialism, ethical vagueness and female under-representation in philosophy.
+Among other topics, they have also researched the debate over consequentialism, ethical vagueness and female under-representation in philosophy.

 The scope of consent (final version before copyediting)